jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 ```

-If you don't press the button, which means the input is 0, then the first led will light as shown below:
+If you don't press the button, which means the input is 0, then the first LED will light up as shown below:

 <div align=center><img src="imgs/v1/26.png" alt="drawing" width="200"/></div>

-If you press the third button, which means the input is 4, then the leds will light as shown below:
+If you press the third button, which means the input is 4, then the LEDs will light as shown below:

 <div align=center><img src="imgs/v1/27.png" alt="drawing" width="200"/></div>